Minolta X-700: Features

 Motivated by the huge success of the low-priced Canon AE-1 and other consumer-level cameras, Minolta followed suit in the new camera's design by offering a wide array of optional equipment, with the X-700 being the base of the "Minolta Program System" such as flashes, film winders, motor drives, data backs, multi function backs, power grips, wireless controllers etc. This lowered the budget for the camera's internal mechanism.
 In a step backwards, the new X-700 was not equipped with the fast vertical metal shutter of previous XE and XD cameras, and was instead fitted with a less expensive horizontal traverse silk shutter, enabling maximum sync speed of 1/60 second, and operated by an electromagnetic shutter release.
 No mechanical shutter speed was provided, even in bulb mode.
 The resultant battery drain and inability to meter at light levels below EV-1 made the camera a poor choice for long exposures, as often needed for astrophotography.
 Minolta further lowered the price of the camera by fabricating certain parts in the film advance and rewind mechanism of less expensive materials, such as plastic, and by the use of less expensive electronic components.

 History

-In 1981, the X-700 was awarded the European "Camera of the Year".
+In 1982, the X-700 was awarded the European "Camera of the Year".
 Its competitive pricing resulted in its becoming the most successful Minolta camera since the SRT line.

 In 1985 Minolta came out with their first autofocus cameras with the Maxxum / Alpha / Dynax series of cameras.
-This meant that further research and development of manual-focus 35mm SLR cameras was shelved and production of MF SR mount lenses and bodies was outsourced to a certain extent.
-Some internal components of the X-700 were changed over its long 18 year production run, such as the shutter capacitor which on early models was made from tantalum.
-Later on, due to rising costs of tantalum, Minolta decided to use cheaper materials which had the negative effect of stopping the shutter from firing.
-This fault also affects other X- series cameras, however the capacitor is easily replaced.
-Minolta was also one of the first major 35mm SLR manufacturer to outsource assembly of its cameras to countries outside Japan.
-They moved production of their X-300 to China in 1990, where the Seagull Camera factory took over production.

 In 1999, after 18 years in production, the X-700 was discontinued.